 ReSharper presents Unit Test Explorer — a structured list of unit tests for reviewing the structure of tests in your whole solution.
-The tree is available via the ReSharper | Windows menu and is quickly populated after you build your project.
+The tree is available with the Ctrl+Alt+U shortcut or via the ReSharper | Windows menu, and is quickly populated after you build your project.
 Using Unit Test Explorer, you can run any combination of tests in one or more unit test sessions.

 ReSharper runs unit tests in the Unit Test Sessions window.
 It is designed to help you run any number of unit test sessions, independently of each other, as well as simultaneously.
 Sessions can be composed of any combination of tests.
-In the debugging mode, only one session can be run at a time.
+In debugging mode, only one session can be run at a time.

-The unit test tree shows the structure of tests belonging to a sessions, which you can filter to show only passed, failed or ignored unit tests.
+The unit test tree shows the structure of tests belonging to a session, which you can filter to show only passed, failed or ignored unit tests.
 You can navigate to the code of any unit test by double-clicking it.